femboyfin/dbdideas/survivor_perks.md

 ## [Alert](<https://deadbydaylight.wiki.gg/wiki/Alert>) 🗑️

 - Now activates whenever the killer performs a **Break, Damage, or Vault Action** *(was Break or Damage)*
-  - Adding an additional activation condition should make it viable in more situations, making it more consistent throughout matches.
+  - Adding an additional activation condition should make it viable in more situations, making it more consistent throughout trials.

 or